 - Services should have a dedicated fully charged emergency mobile phone.
-If possible, it is recommended to have two: one for incoming and one for outgoing calls.
+If possible, it is recommended to have 2: one for incoming and one for outgoing calls.

 The NSW Rural Fire Service has developed a Bush Fire Prone Land Mapping Tool that can be found on their website.
 The tool has been designed using NSW Local Council maps to determine if your service is located in bush fire prone areas.

-You can access the NSW SES website to determine your local flooding, storm or tsunami risk, as well as receive real time community advice and notifications in your local area.
+You can access the NSW State Emergency Service (SES) website to determine your local flooding, storm or tsunami risk, as well as receive real time community advice and notifications in your local area.

 The NSW SES website also has information on your local area’s flood/storm/tsunami risks, information on major road closures, your local emergency contacts (including finding your local SES unit) and local plans and guides.

 You should also consider contacting relevant emergency authorities to seek advice on the strategies you have put in place to reduce your risks regarding bushfire preparedness, response, evacuation points and locations of shelter in place options.